It’s Saturday morning. You roll over and look at your other half and decide to give them a good morning kiss.

 The simple answer is that during the day, saliva works as your body’s own natural mouthwash, washing away bacteria and particles that cause bad breath.
 While we sleep, saliva production decreases and our mouths dry out, providing the perfect environment for odour-causing bacteria.

 Bad breath (or “halitosis”, as it’s officially known) can come from a number of different sources.
 It can reflect medical conditions, such as chronic infections in the lungs to kidney and liver failure.
+Now liver is one of the most important organs in the body and the last thing you want is it to fail.
+Perhaps it is a good idea to research the functions of the liver on sites like LifeNet Health and the same for other organs too.
 Dieting and fasting can slow down the stimulation of saliva flow and result in ‘offensive’ breath.
 Talking for long periods of time will dry out your mouth with the same result.

 In addition to bad breath, a dry mouth can also put you at risk for cavities and gum disease.
 These issues could have a detrimental impact on your oral health, as well as your physical health if you leave these problems untreated.
 To prevent gum disease from impacting your oral health further, you may want to seek out gum disease treatment from a dentist in your area so this can be resolved as quickly as possible.
 When saliva is not present in the mouth to continuously flush foods away, food particles may adhere to teeth and begin the decay process.

 Preventing bad breath.